Frequently Asked Questions

 Commitment to transparency and governance

 When a donor commits their resources to a non-profit organization, we believe that they should have access to information about our organization, including our current plans, the metrics we set, the outcomes we achieve, and more.
-That is why we include our most up to date information on GuideStar.
+That is why we will continuously maintain our most up to date information on GuideStar.

 The Arizona Bioindustry Association (AZBio) has earned a 2019 Platinum Seal of Transparency, the highest level of recognition offered by GuideStar, the world’s largest source of nonprofit information.
 By sharing metrics that highlight progress AZBio is making toward its mission, the organization is helping donors move beyond simplistic ways of nonprofit evaluation such as overhead ratios.
 View AZBio’s GuideStar Profile.